 1. Lacking a Clearly Defined Identity – Yes, you’re a salon, but so are 84,999 other businesses.
 Why should clients patronize yours?
 Spending time and energy crafting a solid mission and vision strategy for your business will pay off in the long run.
-Your business name, logo, branding and marketing collaterals all build on your identity, so create a good one.

 2. Old-School Staff Compensation Plans – Labor is the single biggest expense of operating a beauty business, so it’s important to get this one right, from the beginning.
 While your staff may lead you to believe otherwise, there is not one “typical” method to compensate therapists and technicians.
 Just because the neighboring beauty businesses are paying their staff 50% commission doesn’t mean that you should.
 That untenably high rate does not come with any benefits such as health care contributions, paid time off, or education stipends; obviously, those are not affordable.